 This list describes options for diagnosing brain stem glioma, and not all tests listed will be used for every person.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

 In addition to a physical examination, the following tests may be used to diagnose a brain stem glioma:

 MRI.
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill to swallow.

 Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
+A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
 Sometimes, a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a pill to swallow.
 For a brain stem glioma, this test generally does not provide enough information to make a definite diagnosis, and an MRI is still needed.